 Through a custom-designed Rain Water Recycle System provided by Minneapolis-based Pentair, the Minnesota Twins have captured, purified and reused more than 1,846,322 total gallons of rainwater, drastically reducing the use of municipal water at Target Field in 2011 and 2012.
 The majority of the recycled rainwater was used to wash down the seating bowl attached to the main concourse.
 If the infield at Target Field was a six-foot-deep swimming pool, we could fill it four times with the water saved just in 2012.

 When any new stadium is built, especially in Minnesota it seems, there are typically years of infighting regarding whether or not it’s right to spend tax dollars on playgrounds for billionaires.

-It’s unfortunate that there’s very little to talk about as it relates to Minnesota Twins baseball this year.
-But that jewel of a park they play in is an ideal starting point for any conversation centered on creating a more sustainable world.
+Whether you are a fan of baseball or not, our jewel of a ballpark is an ideal starting point for any conversation centered on creating a more sustainable world.

 I encourage you to learn more about the clean water sustainability and green initiatives that have helped Target Field become the first professional sports facility to receive LEED (Leadership in Energy & Environmental Design) Silver Certification for both construction and operations at the Minnesota Twins website.

 I also invite you to subscribe to this blog or our YouTube channel, like us on Facebook or follow us on Twitter to stay up to date on all the latest clean water sustainability news and hydration tips.
 I also invite you to +1 us on Google+ to be the first to learn about exclusive deals and new products.